Providing free food

 - 13 free weekly Community Meals

-- Five Mobile Food Pantries
+- Four Mobile Food Pantries

 - Community Gardens

-Through its Food Rescue Program, in 2015 Wayside distributed more than one million pounds of food to more than 40 agencies in Cumberland County.
+Through its Food Rescue Program, in 2017 Wayside distributed more than 900,000 pounds of rescued food to 55 partner agencies feeding households throughout Cumberland County.
 It salvages edible food from various sources — grocery stores, wholesalers, local farms, shipping companies, and other food establishments.
 There is nothing wrong with the food.
 It’s just not sellable for cosmetic reasons, packaging imperfections, or because there is a surplus.

-Rather than going to waste, the rescued food goes to soup kitchens, food pantries, shelters and the free community meals.
-1000 plus volunteers who work in the warehouse, do pickups and deliveries and help prepare, set up and serve meals.
+Rather than going to waste, the rescued food goes to soup kitchens, food pantries, shelters, and free community meals.
+1000 plus volunteers work in the warehouse, do pickups and deliveries and help prepare, set up and serve meals.

-While most of the community meals are small, there are several going on most days of the week and they often cook for as many as 100 to 250 people at a time.
+While most of the meals are small, there are several going on most days of the week and they often cook for as many as 100 to 250 people at a time.

 Casseroles are great because they travel well, but Carly works with what she has on hand, so the menu varies.
 Because they have so many generous donors, she has access to “a lot of really fresh and healthy ingredients.”

-All meals are designed to be supplemental so the Westbrook meal is only once a week.
+All meals are designed to be supplemental, so the Westbrook meal is only once a week.
 Other sites on a weekly basis. not soup kitchen but are trying to have that weekly event where people are coming together, be part of their community, meet friends and neighbors but also get healthy food and help make ends meet if that’s what’s needed.